Camden Council Transport Meeting

 New arrangements for Recycling and Rubbish Collections

 Camden says this system is more flexible and will be reviewed each year, enabling them to assess results and make any necessary modifications.
 For more information, call 020 7974 2202 or visit firstname.lastname@example.org

 Now this new system is up and running, the BRA would be pleased to receive your views and comments about its feasibility and practicality.

 Belsize Community Library

-The Friends of Belsize Community Library and the Winchester Project, the charity which runs the library, are celebrating additional opening days at the library.
-It will now be open on Mondays, Tuesdays and Wednesdays from 10 a.m. until 6 p.m. providing a welcoming space for people of all ages to read, think and play.
+The library is open on Mondays, Tuesdays and Wednesdays from 10 a.m. until 6 p.m. providing a welcoming space for people of all ages to read, think and play.

 For membership and lending information, please see www.belsizecommunitylibrary.org.uk